The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 “Good day,” he began, his voice resonating through the hall as he approached the microphone.
 “For those of you who I have yet to meet, I am Mr. Gallowglass, the headmaster of this extraordinary school.
 Today, on this momentous first day of January, 1987, we gather here for the thirty-fifth commencement of the Grimoire Academy of Applied Knowledge.
 While I could regale you with a lengthy speech, I will keep it brief, as there is much to do, particularly for our new students and faculty.”

 In the audience, Tim Hunter shifted uneasily in his seat, feeling as though Gallowglass was speaking directly to him.
-It was the way the piercing gaze of the headmaster’s one good eye swept the room, locking eyes with each student, leaving no room for evasion.
+It was the way the piercing gaze of the Headmaster’s one good eye swept the room, locking eyes with each student, leaving no room for evasion.

 Gallowglass pressed on.
 “First and foremost, let me remind you that the academic year here begins today and concludes on October 31st.
 Throughout the year, you will have three breaks in which you may return home and reunite with your families.
 However, beyond those precious weeks, prepare yourselves for a rigorous ten months of study and growth.”

-The returning students listened intently, well aware of the expectations set by Gallowglass.
+The returning students listened intently, well aware of the expectations set by Mr. Gallowglass.
 Failure was not taken lightly, but neither were mistakes.
 Students were permitted to learn from their errors, but they were also expected to come prepared and give their utmost dedication.
 The presence of slackers would not be tolerated within the walls of Grimoire Academy.

-“Listen up, students!” declared the headmaster, his tone brimming with authority.
-“Certain areas of the school are strictly off-limits unless you are accompanied by a qualified supervisor.
-I’m not exaggerating when I say that anyone caught sneaking into these areas without permission will face severe consequences.
+“As such, certain areas of the school are strictly off-limits unless you are accompanied by a qualified supervisor,” declared the Headmaster.
+“I am not exaggerating when I say that anyone caught sneaking into these areas without permission will face severe consequences.
 Expulsion is not out of the question.
 I hope I’ve made myself clear.”

 [(*) Editor’s note: Mr. Bones first appeared in “Who’s Staying in the Secret Room?”
 Ghost Manor v2 #1 (October, 1971).]